Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 There are two different families of bacteria: pathogenic bacteria, the kind that causes food-related illness, and spoilage bacteria, the kind of bacteria that causes foods to deteriorate and develop unpleasant odors, tastes, and textures.

 Spoilage bacteria can grow at low temperatures, such as in the refrigerator.
-Eventually, they cause food to develop or bad tastes and smells.
+Eventually, they cause food to develop bad tastes and smells.
 Most people would not choose to eat spoiled food, but they probably would not get sick if they did.
 It comes down to an issue of quality versus safety:

 • Food left too long on the counter may be dangerous to eat but could look fine.